skills-dev/copilot-code-review/.github/steps/3-step.md

 ### 📖 Theory: Repository Custom Instructions

 Repository custom instructions allow you to provide Copilot with context about your project standards and preferences.
 By creating instruction files, you can ensure Copilot's suggestions consistently follow your team's conventions and focus on your specific requirements.
+You can even have copilot analyze your project and [generate instructions](https://code.visualstudio.com/docs/copilot/customization/custom-instructions#_generate-an-instructions-file-for-your-workspace) for you!

 **Types of Instructions:**